zakarya-elmimouni/School-Mapping/README.md

 We optimized the training hyperparameters using the [ECP algorithm](https://arxiv.org/abs/2502.04290), a black-box optimization method well-suited for tuning costly deep learning models.

-All optimal hyperparameter configurations are stored in the folder: hyperparamaters.
+All optimal hyperparameter for the Finetuned models with ECP, are stored in the folder: hyperparamaters.